This simple white sauce recipe uses three ingredients and takes 15 minutes to make.

 - 600ml whole milk

-Melt the butter slowly in a saucepan.
-Stir in the flour to make a paste.
-For best results, sift the flower through a sieve to prevent lumps.
-Cook the paste for 2 minutes, then season well with salt and pepper.
+- Melt the butter slowly in a saucepan.
+Stir in the flour to make a roux.
+Cook the paste for 2 minutes.

 Top tips for making this white sauce recipe